Zachary-Levesque/real-time-trading-system/README.md

 - `/recommendation/{ticker}` reads recommendation output from `data/recommendations`
 - missing tickers return `404`

+## Frontend Welcome Page

+Phase 6 refines the landing experience so the project explains itself before the user reaches the dashboard.

+The welcome page now:

+- frames the platform as a systems-first trading product
+- explains the ingestion, signal, and recommendation layers
+- makes the project value clearer for backend and product engineering
+- provides direct calls to action for the dashboard and API docs

 ### Manual check

 1. Start the backend and frontend.